Most Common Reasons an LA Workers' Comp Claim is Denied

 However, it is possible that your employer misclassified you as someone who is not entitled to workers' compensation.
 Our attorneys can review your situation to determine if you were improperly classified and deserving of benefits.

-If you file a workers' compensation claim and the insurance company denies it, the attorneys at Simien & Simien can help.
+If you file a workers' compensation claim and the insurance company denies it, the Baton Rouge injury attorneys at Simien & Simien can help.
 We have many years of combined experience helping employees recover fair compensation for their injuries.